AmiraBasyouni/react-diagram-schema/README.md

 - _**Hint:** Look for the file indicated in `<file-path>`.
 If it exists, check if `<component-name>` was declared as an in-line function_

-## Implementation
+## About JSON Schema

+- Stores **general** data such as:
+  - a component's name
+  - description about the component's purpose (which will be integrated using in-line comments)
+  - a component's descendants (the component's direct children)
-- Parses a React source file (`.js`, `.jsx`) using `@babel/parser` and `@babel/traverse`.
+  - a component's location, specifically the file path and declaration line

-- Extracts component-level data:
+---

+- Stores **internally defined** data such as:
   - states and state setters
+  - function declarations

+---

+- Stores **externally defined** data such as:
   - props
   - context dependencies
-  - function declarations
-  - component declarations' file path
+  - constants (which will be integrated in future releases)

+---

-- Generates a standardized JSON schema describing your app’s structure
+- Describes your app’s structure

-- Versatile schema output — the JSON can power other tools or workflows; feel free to reuse it however you like
+- Can power other tools or workflows; feel free to reuse it however you like

-- Integrates seamlessly with [react-diagram-visualizer](https://github.com/AmiraBasyouni/react-diagram-visualizer) which generates a visual diagram of your application.
+- Integrates seamlessly with [react-diagram-visualizer](https://github.com/AmiraBasyouni/react-diagram-visualizer) (a [ReactFlow](https://reactflow.dev/) based tool that renders the schema as an interactive UML-style diagram)

 ## Roadmap